kosude/doombox/README.txt

 This repository contains all documentation/schematics and code for DOOMbox.

-My final goal for this project is an encased physical console dedicated to running a purpose-built DOOM clone, maybe with a bunch of extra features thrown in for fun.
+My final goal for this project is an encased physical console, based on the Pico 2 (RP2350 using Arm) dedicated to running a purpose-built DOOM clone, maybe with a bunch of extra features thrown in for fun.

 This is an evolution of my previous ambition to write a functional DOOM clone in pure x86 assembly.
 The software for DOOMbox will instead be written in a